afqueiruga/StatefulOdeNets/Readme.md

---lr                        initial learning rate (default: 0.1) --lr-decay                  learning rate decay ratio (default: 0.1) --lr-decay-epoch            epoch for the learning rate decaying (default: 80, 120) --seed                      used to reproduce the results (default: 1) --weight-decay              weight decay value (default: 5e-4) --batch-norm                do we need batch norm in ResNet or not (default: True) --device                    do we use gpu or not (default: True)
+--lr                        initial learning rate (default: 0.1) --lr-decay                  learning rate decay ratio (default: 0.1) --lr-decay-epoch            epoch for the learning rate decaying (default: 80, 120) --weight-decay              weight decay value (default: 5e-4) --batch-norm                do we need batch norm in ResNet or not (default: True) --device                    do we use gpu or not (default: 'gpu') --seed                      used to reproduce the results (default: 0)
 ```